 Harbour Town Golf Links

 Speaking of golf, I got to play an impromptu round with my friend Jessica on the island’s most prestigious course, the Harbour Town Golf Links in Sea Pines Resort.
-According to Jessica it’s on every golfer’s bucket list because they host the PGA Tour’s Heritage Golf Classic (the week after the Masters) and it’s been named one of the top 20 courses in the country by Golf Digest and Golf Weekly.
+According to Jessica, it’s on every golfer’s bucket list because they host the PGA Tour’s Heritage Golf Classic (the week after the Masters) and it’s been named one of the top 20 courses in the country by Golf Digest and Golf Weekly.

-Just like the rest of the people and workers I encountered on Hilton Head Island, their staff were very friendly and hospitable.
+Just like the rest of the people and workers I encountered on Hilton Head Island, their staff was very friendly and hospitable.
 The course is beautiful and we played the back nine.
 My favorite holes were 13 and 17, but 18 is their signature hole since the Harbour Town Lighthouse is visible from the tee.
 The candy-cane-striped lighthouse is Hilton Head’s iconic symbol.
 Here are some of my observations from the morning:

 -It wasn’t busy because it was during August’s high heat, but it wasn’t that hot–especially if you play in the morning.